Special L-values of geometric motives: Is the Arakelov intersection pairing perfect?

-For $2m - i > 0$ the second factors vanishes, hence the perfectness is equivalent to \refeq{BeilinsonParshin}.
-For $2m = i$ is perfectness is equivalent, by definition, to the agreement of numerical and rational equivalence (up to torsion).
+is the usual multiplication on Adams eigenspaces in $K$-theory, followed by the multiplication with $\log p$ (which is irrelevant for the question of the perfectness).
+For $2m - k > 0$ the second factors vanishes, hence the perfectness is equivalent to \refeq{BeilinsonParshin}.
+For $2m = k$ is perfectness is equivalent, by definition, to the agreement of numerical and rational equivalence (up to torsion).
 This shows one implication of the second statement.
-By resolution of singularities \refaxresolution, the category $\DMgm(\Fp)$ is generated as a thick category by motives $\M(X)(m)$ as above.
+By resolution of singularities, the category $\DMBeic(\Fp)$ is generated as a thick category by motives $\M(X)(m)$ as above.
 Since the perfectness only has to be checked on such generators, we are done with the converse implication as well. \xpf

-The following corollary was pointed out to me by Kahn. \coro The perfectness for all motives $i_* N$ implies a canonical equivalence $\DMgm(\Fp) = \D^\bound(\PureMot_\rat(\Fp))$, which in turn implies amongst other things the independence of $L$-functions of $\ell$. \xcoro \pf That description of $\DMgm(\Fp)$ is shown to be a consequence of $\sim_\num = \sim_\rat$ and the Beilinson-Parshin conjecture in the course of the proof of \cite[Theorem 56]{Kahn:AlgebraicKTheory}. \xpf
+The following corollary was pointed out to me by Bruno Kahn. \coro The perfectness of $\pi_M$ for all motives $M = i_* N$ implies a canonical equivalence $\DMBeic(\Fp) = \D^\bound(\PureMot_\rat(\Fp))$, which in turn implies among other things the independence of $L$-functions of $\ell$. \xcoro \pf That description of $\DMBeic(\Fp)$ is a consequence of $\sim_\num = \sim_\rat$ and the Beilinson-Parshin conjecture \cite[proof of Theorem 56]{Kahn:AlgebraicKTheory}. \xpf

+We now give some interesting consequences of \refco{motcomp} for motives which are truly motives over $\Z$, i.e., not coming from a motive over $\Fp$.
+It would be interesting to know whether other axioms on mixed motives over $\Q$, such as the agreement of homological and numerical equivalence on smooth projective varieties $X_\eta / \Q$ can be derived from \refco{motcomp}.